 Best nursery blackout curtains for baby!
 13 blackout curtains for nursery, plus other blackout shades and products for better baby sleep!

 When you’re decorating your little one’s nursery, getting the decor perfect is part of the fun.
-After all, nesting preparations, such as picking out the best crib and crib mattress, baby books, tummy time toys, and more help keep you busy and get ready during the long months waiting for your baby’s arrival.
+After all, nesting preparations, such as picking out the best crib and crib mattress, nursery letter board quotes, baby books, tummy time toys, and more help keep you busy and get ready during the long months waiting for your baby’s arrival.

-But along with a cute nursery theme, practicality is also a huge factor!
+But along with a cute nursery theme and cute decor, practicality is also a huge factor!
 And it’s fairly easy to overlook practicality when it comes to dressing the windows.

 Themes for baby’s nurseries are usually pastel shades and light or bright colors.
 When choosing nursery curtains, however, pale colors tend to let through a lot of sunlight.